How to Get Child Custody

 Child custody is often one of the most challenging and emotionally charged issues in family court.

 “Custody disputes can arise in one of two contexts.
-The first is divorce, in which the parties have to make a custody determination as part of a broader dissolution of their marriage,” says Minnesota family law attorney Jason C. Brown.
+The first is divorce, in which the parties have to make a custody determination as part of a broader dissolution of their marriage,” says Jason C. Brown, a family law attorney at Barna, Guzy & Steffen in Coon Rapids, Minnesota.

 “The second is in a paternity action, when a child is born outside of a marital relationship, and the parties need the assistance of a court to determine what will be the best arrangement for the custody and the care of a child.”